DicmaryZambrano/cse212/Final_Project/2-topic.md

 Overall, understanding the different types of linked lists and their properties can be useful in choosing the appropriate data structure for a particular problem or application.
 In this tutorial we will be working with doubly linked list to solve real life problems.

-## Basic Operations on Linked Lists (Insertion, Deletion, Traversal)
+## Basic Operations on Linked Lists

 There are many operations we can perform on a linked list, like the typical insert, remove, and search operations.
 But you might find it interest how some operations have a better Big O performance than others.
 We will go thought each operation and explain why this is.